Professor Robert E Warner

 Research

-AHRC/ESRC Religion and Society: 3 year award of £334,000, 2009-2012, with two colleagues from the universities of Durham and Derby.
-One of six awards made in this phase of funding.
+AHRC/ESRC Religion and Society: 3 year award of £334,000, 2009-2012, with colleagues from the universities of Durham and Derby.
 An empirical study of Christian faith and the university experience, examining Roman Catholic, mainstream Protestant and evangelical student groups.

 Published work